adnguyen/Notebooks_and_Protocols/2016_notebook.md

 	*
 2. Try variance partitioning CTmax into Hsp, local environment, and phylogenetics
  	* Make CTmax vs Tmax figures with overlay of habitat type.
+		* regress against latitude and PCA of climate variables too
 	* try framing in terms of integrating *proximal* and *ultimate* explanations
 3. put rxn norms in better context of theory; what is the alternative to hotter is better?
+	* Frazier et al. 2006, *AmNat*; the alternative is shifts in rxn norm horizontally, but not vertically= perfect-compensation hypothesis.
+In other words, biochemical adaptation can overcome rate-limiting effects of low temperature so that rmax is independent of Topt.
+Not mentioned in this explanation is that there can be constraints at higher temperatures that can potentially cause this pattern.